-ETP may not be able to fully execute its growth strategies if they encounter increased competition for qualified assets.
+We may not be able to fully execute our growth strategy if we encounter increased competition for qualified assets.

-ETP has strategies that contemplate growth through the development and acquisition of a wide range of midstream and other energy infrastructure assets while maintaining strong balance sheets.
-These strategies include constructing and acquiring additional assets and businesses to enhance their ability to compete effectively and diversify their respective asset portfolios, thereby providing more stable cash flow.
-ETP regularly considers and enters into discussions regarding the acquisition of additional assets and businesses, stand-alone development projects or other transactions that ETP believes will present opportunities to realize synergies and increase cash flow.
+Our strategy contemplates growth through the development and acquisition of a wide range of midstream, transportation, storage and other energy infrastructure assets while maintaining a strong balance sheet.
+This strategy includes constructing and acquiring additional assets and businesses to enhance our ability to compete effectively and diversify our asset portfolio, thereby providing more stable cash flow.
+We regularly consider and enter into discussions regarding the acquisition of additional assets and businesses, stand-alone development projects or other transactions that we believe will present opportunities to realize synergies and increase our cash flow.

-Consistent with their strategies, managements of ETP may, from time to time, engage in discussions with potential sellers regarding the possible acquisition of additional assets or businesses.
-Such acquisition efforts may involve ETP management's participation in processes that involve a number of potential buyers, commonly referred to as "auction" processes, as well as situations in which ETP believes it is the only party or one of a very limited number of potential buyers in negotiations with the potential seller.
-We cannot assure that ETP's acquisition efforts will be successful or that any acquisition will be completed on favorable terms.
+Consistent with our strategy, we may, from time to time, engage in discussions with potential sellers regarding the possible acquisition of additional assets or businesses.
+Such acquisition efforts may involve our participation in processes that involve a number of potential buyers, commonly referred to as "auction" processes, as well as situations in which we believe we are the only party or one of a very limited number of potential buyers in negotiations with the potential seller.
+We cannot give assurance that our acquisition efforts will be successful or that any acquisition will be completed on terms considered favorable to us.

-In addition, ETP is experiencing increased competition for the assets they purchase or contemplate purchasing.
-Increased competition for a limited pool of assets could result in ETP losing to other bidders more often or acquiring assets at higher prices, both of which would limit ETP's ability to fully execute their respective growth strategies.
-Inability to execute their respective growth strategies may materially adversely impact ETP's results of operations.
+In addition, we are experiencing increased competition for the assets we purchase or contemplate purchasing.
+Increased competition for a limited pool of assets could result in us losing to other bidders more often or acquiring assets at higher prices, both of which would limit our ability to fully execute our growth strategy.
+Inability to execute our growth strategy may materially adversely impact our results of operations.